nd1012/ObjectValidation/src/ObjectValidation CountryValidator/README.md

 returns a boolean indicator, if the value has been validated without any error.

 ## Validation templates

+**CAUTION**: When defining data annotations to EF Core entity properties for example, which are required for any module using reflections, you shouldn't use validation templates, since they'll wrap those annotations and hide them for reflection selectors.
+Do only use validation templates for validation-only annotations.

 Similar to validation references you can use validation templates, which are not bound to another existing property, but managed in the